Self knowledge is the DNA of self enlightenment. No two persons exhibit the same behaviour. Each one is unique.

 Let us talk about Mind-Body Constitution Analysis.

-Body constitution is the distinct bio-physiological or genetic constitution an individual is born with.
+Mind-Body constitution is the distinct bio-physiological or genetic constitution an individual is born with.
 This is called ‘Prakriti’ in Ayurveda.
 ‘Pra’ refers to before/beginning/commencement or the source of origin and the word ‘Kriti’ denotes creation.
 As a whole it means the original form of the being.
 The prakriti of an individual is determined at the point of conception and it refers to the distinct bio-physiological constitution and the innermost nature of an individual.
 The constitution of the body depends on the ratio of the three doshas (Vata, Pitta, Kapha) present in the body at the time of conception.
 This constitution remains constant and unchanged throughout his life.
-Trying to change yourself is equivalent to fighting with your genes to change them.

 Here’s a glimpse of a few common signs of imbalance of these doshas: